aspose-slides/Aspose.Slides-API-References/english/php-java/overridetheme/initcolorschemefrominherited/_index.md

 ---
 title: initColorSchemeFromInherited
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 80
 url: /php-java/overridetheme/initcolorschemefrominherited/
 ---

 ## initColorSchemeFromInherited()  method

  Init ColorScheme with new object for overriding ColorScheme of InheritedTheme.
 And initialize data of this new object with data of the ColorScheme of InheritedTheme.